JVDM022/Folder-Rename-for-JPG-to-UP1/README.md

-python and CPP script
+python script
 python for macs
-and CPP for windows
+and exe file

+v2 with file selecting coming soon